viandwip/Predict-Customer-Clicked-Ads-Classification-by-Using-Machine-Learning/README.md

 ### 5.5.
 Feature Importances
 ![Feature Importances](image/Feature%20Importances.png)

+Based on the feature importances in the image above, we can see that **Daily Time Spent on Site** is the most important feature, followed by the **Daily Internet Usage** feature in second place which determine whether users click on ads or not.

 ## 6. Business Recommendation & Simulation
 ### 6.1.
 Business Recommendation
 Based on the **insight from EDA** and **feature importances**, we can provide business recommendations such as: